Recent Blog Posts

 We are beginning a series where we delve into the different laws that are addressed in the Federal Fair Labor Standards Act, and hopefully help you avoid mistakes that can be detrimental to your business.
 This act details exactly how to calculate your employee’s compensation, and what you can and can’t do regarding overtime… Finish Reading Massachusetts Wage and Hour Laws: An Introduction

-The Supreme Court recently released a decision on the case Food Marketing Institute v.
-Argus Leader Media that may be beneficial to your company.
-The case arose when a newspaper run by Argus Leader Media in South Dakota requested from the government a list of names and information on companies involved in a national… Finish Reading Notable News: Supreme Court Rules in Favor of Business Privacy
+The Supreme Court recently released a decision in Food Marketing Institute v.
+Argus Leader Media [Food Marketing Institute v.
+Argus Leader Media, No. 18-481 (U.S. Jun.
+24, 2019)] that may be beneficial to your business.
+The issue began when a South Dakota newspaper owned by Argus Leader Media submitted a FOIA request to a government… Finish Reading Notable News: Supreme Court Rules in Favor of Business Privacy

 As a small business owner, you may have co-owners, partners, or employees that you have authorized to do basic functions such as signing checks on the company’s behalf, making deposits, or even doing basic online banking.
 However, whether you trust them to act in good faith may not be the only obstacle when deciding… Finish Reading Do You Know Your Bank Signatories?